-6.6.7 Public Water Supply and Uses
+6.7.7 Public Water Supply and Uses

-6.6.7.1 Affected Public Water Supply and Uses
+6.7.7.1 Affected Public Water Supply and Uses

-The City of Waukesha currently obtains more than 87 percent of its water supply from the deep St. Peter Sandstone Aquifer.
+The City of Waukesha currently obtains approximately 80 percent of its water supply from the deep St. Peter Sandstone Aquifer.
 Near and east of the City, the aquifer is confined by a geological feature - the Maquoketa shale layer - that limits natural recharge of the aquifer.
-Continued use of the aquifer by the City and surrounding communities since the 19th century and the presence of the Maquoketa shale have led to the 500- to 600-foot decline in aquifer water levels.69 These levels continue to drop 5 to 9 feet per year.70 Reduced groundwater levels in southeastern Wisconsin have in turn affected regional surface waters, which now receive about 18 percent71 less in groundwater contribution as water migrates toward the deep aquifer.
+Continued use of the aquifer by the City and surrounding communities since the 19th century and the presence of the Maquoketa shale have led to the 500- to 600-foot decline in aquifer water levels (SEWRPC, 2010a, pp. 108, 113).
+Reduced groundwater levels in southeastern Wisconsin have in turn affected regional surface waters, which now receive about 18 percent less in groundwater contribution as water migrates toward the deep aquifer (USGS, 2007).
 Significant water quality issues occur with declining water levels in the deep aquifer, including increased levels of salts and radium (a naturally occurring element in the deep aquifer that can cause cancer).

 To provide drinking water with low levels of radium, the City treats some deep aquifer water to remove radium and mixes it with radium-free water from the shallow Troy Bedrock aquifer.
-The City obtains less than 13 percent of its water supply from the shallow aquifer.
-Increased pumping of the shallow aquifer will stress surface water resources by reducing base flows to local streams and wetlands.72 Additional information on drawdown
+The City obtains approximately 20 percent of its water supply from the shallow aquifer.
+Increased pumping of the shallow aquifer will stress surface water resources by reducing baseflows to local streams and wetlands (SEWRPC, 2010a).